 Computer Game Publishing in the UK Industry Market Research Report Now Updated by IBISWorld

-Industry revenue is forecast to return to growth over the coming five years to 2017-18.
-Shulman adds, âpent-up demand from the recession will help this along and as next-generation consoles begin to hit the shelves from 2012-13, a wave of growth will develop for new games titlesâ.
+Industry revenue is forecast to pick up over the coming five years to 2017-18.
+Johnson adds, âpent-up demand from the recession will help this along and as next-generation consoles begin to hit the shelves from 2012-13, a wave of growth will develop for new games titlesâ.
 However, publishers will face several structural issues.
 Delivering content directly to consoles via the internet will become more popular, while casual gaming via portable devices (especially mobile phones) will gain market share.
 Publishers will need to stay on top of these trends to remain competitive.

-The Computer Game Publishing industry has a medium level of market share concentration with the top four companies accounting for just less than 50% of industry revenue in 2011-12.
-Concentration has been rising over the past five years due to mergers and acquisitions.
-Major companies include Activision Blizzard, Sony Computer Entertainment, Electronic Arts and Microsoft.
+The Computer Game Publishing industry has a medium level of market share concentration with the top four companies accounting for just less than 50% of industry revenue in 2012-13.
+Major companies include Electronic Arts, Ubisoft Entertainment, Activision Blizzard and Microsoft.